oopsmonk/documentation/channels/1.1/guides/creating-a-new-channel.md

 To publish a message on the Tangle, you need the following:

 - An instance of the IOTA Rust client library
-- The default node options, including the minimum weight magnitude
+- The default node options, including the minimum weight magnitude, and whether to do local or remote proof of work
 - The `Transport` trait for the Tangle

 ```rust